 How Building Owners Can Benefit from Inspection, Testing, and Preventive Maintenance Programs

-How does performing regular inspection, testing, and preventive maintenance affect your building systems?
+How does performing regular inspection, testing, and preventive maintenance affect your fire protection and mechanical systems?

 Inspection, Testing, and Maintenance of Fire Protection Systems

-Periodic inspection, testing, and maintenance (ITM) of fire protection systems are required.
+You must perform periodic inspection, testing, and maintenance (ITM) of fire protection systems.
 Approving authorities typically adopt standards created by the National Fire Protection Association (NFPA).
 Some of the more common ITM standards are:

 • NFPA 10 Standard for Portable Fire Extinguishers